anhtuank7c/learn-c/week_01_day_01/README.md

 Comment being use for explanation purposes.
 Sometimes you want to explain or take note in your code, that's completely natural and reasonable.

-There are 2 kinds of comments:
+There are 2 types of comments:

 - **Single line comment**: